-- Unimanual Toy Collection (TC-Uni).
-In this task, the robot must pick up a toy randomly positioned within a rectangular area and place it into a designated basket on the ground.
-Completing this task requires the robot to coordinate its whole-body motions to efficiently and accurately reach various locations on the ground and above the basket.
-As shown in Figure 4, we use 10 objects for robot finetuning and all objects for human pretraining and real-robot evaluation.
-The substeps of this task include: grasp the toy, and release the toy. - Bimanual Toy Collection (TC-Bi).
-Similar to Unimanual Toy Collection, this task requires the robot to pick up a toy randomly placed within two rectangular areas on either side of a basket.
+Toy Collection, this task requires the robot to pick up a toy randomly placed within two rectangular areas on either side of a basket.
 We use 10 objects for robot finetuning, while all objects are included in human pretraining and real-robot evaluation.
-The substeps of this task include: grasp the toy, and release the toy. - Unimanual Shoe Rack Organization (SO-Uni).
+The substeps of this task include: grasp the toy, and release the toy.

+- Unimanual Shoe Rack Organization (SO-Uni).
 This longer-horizon task involves organizing two shoes placed on different levels of a shoe rack.
 The robot must coordinate whole-body motions to reach various rack levels and utilize both prehensile and non-prehensile manipulation skills.
 As shown in Figure 4, this task involves three pairs of shoes, with one pair being out-of-distribution (OOD).
 The substeps of this task include: push the shoe on the higher rack, tap the shoe on the higher rack, transfer the gripper to the lower level, and tap the shoe on the lower rack. - Bimanual Shoe Rack Organization (SO-Bi).
 One pair of shoes is randomly placed at the edge of the third level of the shoe rack.
 The robot must push one shoe inward and align it with the other.
 The substeps of this task include: push the shoe, and tap the shoe. - Unimanual Scooping (Scoop-Uni).
 The robot performs unimanual manipulation using a litter shovel to scoop a 3D-printed cat litter from varying locations and poses within a litter box, and then dump it into a trash bin.
 This long-horizon task involves both tool use and deformable object manipulation.
 The task is decomposed into the following substeps: grasp the shovel, scoop the litter, tilt the shovel, dump the litter, and place the shovel back. - Bimanual Pouring (Pour-Bi).
 The robot performs bimanual manipulation to pour a Ping Pong ball from one cup to another.
-This longer-horizon task requires the robot to accurately reach both cups, which are randomly placed within a rectangular area on a table, lift one cup, pour the ball into the other, and then place both cups back on the
+This longer-horizon task requires the robot to accurately reach both cups, which are randomly placed within a rectangular area on a table, lift one cup, pour the ball into the other, and then place both cups back on the table.
+This task evaluates the coordination and precision of the robot's bimanual manipulation.
+The substeps of this task include: pick up both cups, pour the ball, and place both cups.